onemanking/skill-test/README.md

 ### Bankend
 1) Create a migration and seed data into the db using data from `./backend/mockup/country.json`
 1) Create Api for insert and query to serve Frontend
+1) Update Readme of how to run migration and seed data

 ### Frontend
 1) A user can search by typing on a searchbox and click filters button